 The Great Depression of the 1930s may be a dim memory now, but its impact is still being felt in policy and theory.
 The prolonged depression created an environment critical of laissez-faire policies and favorable toward ubiquitous state interventionism throughout the Western world.
 The depression led to the Welfare State and boundless faith in Big Government.
 It caused most of the Anglo-American economics profession to question classical free-market economics and to search for radical anti-capitalist alternatives, eventually converting to the new economics of Keynesianism and demand-side economics.

 Prior to the Great Depression, most Western economists accepted the classical virtues of thrift, limited government, balanced budgets, the gold standard, and Say’s Law.
 While most economists continued to defend free enterprise and free trade on a microeconomic scale, they rejected traditional views on a macroeconomic level in the postwar period, advocating consumption over saving, fiat money over the gold standard, deficit spending over a balanced budget, and active state interventionism over limited government.
 They bought the Keynesian argument that a free market was inherently unstable and could result in high levels of unemployed labor and resources for indefinite periods.
-They blamed the Great Depression on laissez-faire capitalism and contended that only massive government spending during World War II saved the capitalist system from defeat.
+They blamed the causes of the Great Depression on laissez-faire capitalism and contended that only massive government spending during World War II saved the capitalist system from defeat.
 In short, the depression opened the door to widespread collectivism in the United States and around the world.

 Fortunately, free-market economists have gradually punctured holes in these arguments and the pendulum has slowly shifted toward a re-establishment of classical free-market economics.
 Three questions needed to be addressed: What caused the Great Depression?
 Why did it last so long?
 Did World War II restore prosperity?
 Economic historian Robert Higgs had dubbed these three arenas of debate the Great Contraction, the Great Duration, and the Great Escape.